omaciel/omacielhugo/content/posts/1185-what-is-a-quality-engineer-part-1.md

 description: |
   Part 1 of a series of posts talking about quality engineering.
 tags:
+ - qa
+ - qe
+ - quality engineering
- - qa, qe, quality engineering, work
+ - work
 title: Just What Is A Quality Engineer?
 Part 1
 ---